IBM/example-health-apis/README.md

      |   ALLERGIES   |                                                   List of any allergies a patient has and when they were                                                   |
      | OBSERVATIONS  | Log of patient measurements (such as height and weight), lab results (like cholesterol and blood sugar) and questionnaire answers (such as smoking status) |

+   - Seven (7) of the tables are used in the Web Interface:

+     - PATIENT

+     - USER

+     - MEDICATION

+     - PRESCRIPTION

+     - APPOINTMENTS

+     - ALLERGIES

+     - OBSERVATIONS

+   - Create the tables for the functions that will be implemented in the Healthcare system.

+     - The tables should be created in the table space that was defined to contain the Healthcare tables

+     - Once the database and tables are created, a BIND needs to take place to connect the CICS application and the database.

-4. Populate DB2 database with Synthea data
+4) Populate DB2 database with Synthea data

    - Visit this [code pattern](https://developer.ibm.com/patterns/transform-load-big-data-csv-files-db2-zos-database/) for the instructions on populating your DB2 database with data from the Synthea tool

-5. Expose DB2 data through z/OS Connect
+5) Expose DB2 data through z/OS Connect

-6. Create CICS Application
+6) Create CICS Application

-7. Expose CICS Application data through z/OS Connect
+7) Expose CICS Application data through z/OS Connect

-8. Create API Connect Instance
+8) Create API Connect Instance

    - Create an IBM Cloud Account